ShinKage/idris2-nvim/README.md

-      auto_resize_split = false, -- Should resize split to use minimum space split_position = 'bottom', -- bottom, top, left or right with_history = false, -- Show history of hovers instead of only last },
+      auto_resize_split = false, -- Should resize split to use minimum space split_position = 'bottom', -- bottom, top, left or right with_history = false, -- Show history of hovers instead of only last use_as_popup = false, -- Close the split on cursor movement },
   },
   server = {}, -- Options passed to lspconfig idris2 configuration